-You and your staff are an exceptional group of professionals.
-When I came to your office upon Bob Posch's recommendation after one year of failed attempts at bridgework, I must admit that my expectations were not set that high.
-Based on prior experience and dental work, having any teeth that could pass for front teeth would be acceptable.
-I must admit that you and your staff have given me new faith in dentistry!
-I was not only treated respectfully and as a professional, but you were all sensitive to the pain concerns that I had.
+I must admit that you and your staff have given me new faith in.
+I must admit that you and your staff have given me new faith in.
+I must admit that you and and it respectfully and as a profes.
+I was not only treated respectfully and as a profes.
+So sional, but you were all sensitive to the pain concerns that I had sional, but you were all sensitive to the pain concerns that I had.
 The new bridgework looks great, and feels like my own teeth.
-So you have exceeded all of my expectations!
-I cannot tell you how I appreciate all that has been accomplished for me.
-I do know that I will continue to utilize all of your services in the future! ..
-Christine Leoneth Christine M. Leoneth Have a convenient location like I-75 and Sashabaw Rd.
+So the new bridgework looks great, and feels like my own teeth.
+So you have exceeded all of my expectations! you have exceeded all of my expensions that has been accomplished.
+I cannot tell you how that I will continue to utilize all of your for me.
+I do know that I will continue to utilize all of your services in the future!
+Sincerely, Character Stouth Christine M. Leoneth Have a convenient location like I-75 and Sashabaw Rd.
 Be open four nights a week until 8:00 p.m.

-· Care for all your family needs, including braces, root canals and more.
+Care for all your family needs, including braces, root canals and more.
 Win awards for dental excellence.

 Make you so happy you would write a letter like this one!
 Let us care for your family - gently.
 General Dentistry - No Specialty Restrictions.

 Jack C. Shader, D.D.S., P.C.

 General Dentistry Orthodontics

-6300 Sashabaw Road at I-75
+6300 Sashabaw Road at 1-75

 625-9444